Guidance

 Mrs. Vallier, our guidance secretary, so that they can be approved and inputted.

-Revised Community Involvement Graduation Requirement
+Community Involvement Graduation Requirement

 Students can start accumulating their community involvement hours in the summer before entering Grade 9.